-Top Tours & Activities in Valencia
+Top sights in Valencia

 Allow yourself a minimum of four full days to take in the sights at a leisurely pace, setting aside one for the City of Arts and Sciences and one for the Bioparc.
 If you're looking for sun, sea, and sand, add another day or even two for Valencia's great beaches.
 If you arrive during las Fallas in mid-March, you may want to tack on an extra day to experience it.

 It's easy to get around Valencia by bus, tram and subway.
 The purchase of the Valencia Tourist Card (VLC) includes free public transportation and admission to public museums and monuments.
 The city is also bike-friendly, providing plenty of enjoyable places to ride, such as through the 5-mile Turia Park.
 It stretches from the area near the Bioparc Valencia to the City of Arts and Sciences.

 Where to stay in Valencia